Romaindujardin/romAIn/README.md

 ### 1. Data Preparation (Offline Process)

-- Multilingual Data Collection: First, personal information about Romain is gathered and written down as distinct facts or sentences, separately in both French and English.
+- Multilingual Data Collection: First, personal information about me is gathered and written down as distinct facts or sentences, separately in both French and English.
   - Example (EN): "My name is Romain Dujardin", "I am 22 years old".
   - Example (FR): "Je m'appelle Romain Dujardin", "J'ai 22 ans".
 - Chunking: If some sentences are too long, they might be split into smaller, more focused sub-sentences to ensure the context retrieved later is concise and relevant.
-- Embedding: Each of these sentences (in both languages) is then processed by a multilingual embedding model (like paraphrase-multilingual-mpnet-base-v2).
-This model converts the text sentences into numerical vectors (sequences of numbers, not just 0s and 1s, e.g., [0.12, -0.05, 0.88, ...]).
+- Embedding: Each of these sentences (in both languages) is then processed by a multilingual embedding model (paraphrase-multilingual-mpnet-base-v2).
+This model converts the text sentences into numerical vectors ([0.12, -0.05, 0.88, ...]).
 These vectors capture the semantic meaning of the sentences in a way the computer can understand and compare.
 - Vector Storage (FAISS Index): All the generated vectors for each language are stored in a dedicated, efficient vector database.
 Specifically, two separate FAISS indexes are created: one containing the embeddings of the English sentences, and another for the French sentences.

 This data preparation is done offline.
-It only needs to be repeated when new information about Romain needs to be added or updated.
+It only needs to be repeated when new information needs to be added or updated.

 ### 2. User Interaction & Input Processing (Runtime Process)